CodingItWrong/user-modifiable-software/hypercard/competitors-and-successors.md

 Mosaic, the browser that eventually developed into Netscape Navigator, was also influenced by HyperCard:

 > Mosaic came out six years after HyperCard, although it didn't copy any of the code.
 Marc Andreessen wrote me a sweet little note saying "thank you for the inspiration," just for the ideas.
-So, the web was instead of a stack of card, it was just pages.
+So, the web was, instead of a stack of cards, it was just pages.
 And pages had graphics on it, and text on it, and buttons that could take to someplace else.

 (TWiT 28:15)